 Disclosure: As an Amazon Associate I earn a small commission from qualifying purchases, however this is at no cost to you.
 Read my disclosure policy here.

 Thumbprint cookies are a staple around the holidays.
-This recipe is the classic thumbprint recipe, except instead of adding a jam, I added Nutella.
+This recipe is the classic thumbprint recipe, except instead of adding a jam like in these peanut butter and jam thumbprints or 5 ingredient raspberry cheesecake thumbprint cookies, I added Nutella.

 - Ingredients For Nutella Thumbprint Cookies

 - Why Are There No Leavening Agents In The Ingredients?

 - Equipment You'll Need

 - How To Add The Nutella To The Thumbprint Cookies